-2.1.16 Where NBC protection is to be provided for the ship, an aeration valve is to be arranged in the citadel, and an air-release valve on the open deck respectively.
+2.1.16 For naval ships with class notation NBC, aeration valve is to be arranged in the citadel, and an airrelease valve on the open deck respectively.
 The aeration valve shall open at 50 mbar under-pressure, and the air-release valve at 5 mbar over-pressure, see Section 11.